-7.1.11 The Investigator may seek the opinion of the Investigations Review Officer in relation to an investigation at any time.
+7.1.11 The Investigator may seek the opinion of the Investigations Review Officer or the Professional Conduct Committee in relation to an investigation at any time.

 Regular statistical reports

 7.1.12 The Investigator must make regular reports to the Board of Directors and the Disciplinary Tribunal on opinions reached from their investigations.
 This report shall not disclose the names of the parties to the complaint.